Below is the handout for Lab 4. Accept the assignment on GitHub Classroom to get started!

 Type

-in GDB to continue running the program!
+contin GDB to continue running the program!
 We just passed phase 1! -

 Before you move on, write your first answer in